 As embarrassing as this may be to say out loud, my pantry is one of those ‘rooms’.
 Now, it’s not ‘room-size’, but it truly is a microcosm of me, my loves and my motivations.
 Let’s have a look, shall we?

 First…the door!
 This may be one of my favorite features of our home.
 We found it in a salvage store and refinished it.
 The glass, which is very thin and wavy (which is why through the glass looks a tad blurry), must be original to the door.
 Imagine my shock and relief, that this glass is still intact after being thrust open regularly for the past 11 years by my now 15-year old son who is regularly in hunter-gatherer mode in my pantry.

 Here’s a view to the right side of the pantry.
-Very top shelf holds more items used infrequently, decorative type stuff.
-Next three shelves down hold nuts, nut butters and snacks and some odds and ends.
-Next shelf holds items used infrequently (Vinegars and cooking wines, Worcestershire sauce, unopened mustards, molasses, etc…) I buy cans of Coconut Milk in bulk from Amazon Subscribe and Save, and they’re down there too.
-You can see my canning supplies on bottom shelf.
+The very top shelf holds more items used infrequently, decorative type stuff.
+Next three shelves down hold nuts, nut butters, snacks, and some odds and ends.
+The next shelf holds items used infrequently (vinegars and cooking wines, Worcestershire sauce, unopened mustards, molasses, etc…).
+I buy cans of Coconut Milk in bulk from Amazon Subscribe and Save, and they’re down there too.
+You can see my canning supplies on the bottom shelf.

 I buy spices in bulk (myspicesage.com is the bomb) and store them in the very bottom drawer of my spare refrigerator.
 In case of my demise, I showed the fam my organizational system (sweet on the left, savory on the right, and big bags in middle)

 They were also quite tickled by my door organization.
 I keep all this stuff (almond flour, cashew flour, tapioca flour, all those Bob’s Red Mill products) in the fridge to keep them fresh and to avoid the little weevils and gypsy moths that sometimes rear their ugly little heads.